greenpanda111/Ender-3-Belt-Conversion/README.md

 # Ender-3-Belt-Conversion

-The goal of this project is to convert a Creality Ender 3 into a belt printer with 45° gantry, belt driven Y axis, with octoprint integration.
-My main inspiration for this was the baby belt but after obtaining an Ender 3 for £10, I wanted to dream bigger.
+The goal of this project is to convert a Creality Ender 3 into a belt printer with 45° gantry, belt driven Y axis, direct drive extruder, Marlin firmware, and octoprint integration.
+My main inspiration for this was [Rob Mink's BabyBelt](https://github.com/robmink/babybeltpro?tab=readme-ov-file) but after obtaining an Ender 3 for £10, I wanted to dream bigger.
+There are a few existing conversion kits that I will take designs from and mix together to create a base.
+However, there are some improvements of my own I will make.
+Please see the sources below for more information.

 ---